Published: August 17, 2005

 What should not be kept in a safe deposit box?

-Don't keep the originals of your will and life insurance policies in a safe deposit box because it might be sealed at the time of death, and your survivors will need a court's permission to open it.
+Don't keep the originals of your will and life insurance policies in a safe deposit box because it might be sealed at the time of death, and your survivors would need a court's permission to open it.

 What can be kept in a safe deposit box?